teambit/bit/scripts/docker-teambit-bit/README.md

 Docker containers for bit harmony.

+_This dockers are not dealing with legacy bit (pre-harmony) for legacy bit please refer to [bit-docker](https://github.com/teambit/bit-docker)_

 ## Structure

 - Dockerfile-bit: A docker file which installs bvm and then use bvm to install bit. this docker is usually useful for runnig bit commands like tag and export on CI machine